maxheckel/maxs-marvelous-manuscript/README.md

 ## Notes

-- Audio files can get large for long sessions.
-A 4-hour session at these settings is approximately 460 MB.
+- Audio files are optimized for long sessions: approximately **115 MB per hour** at 16kHz, mono, 16-bit.
-- The recorder currently uses a placeholder for actual audio capture.
-You'll need to integrate a library like `portaudio` or `malgo` for real audio recording.
+- **Audio recording is fully implemented** using malgo for cross-platform capture.
+- Ensure your system has a working microphone/audio input device.
 - AI features require API keys and may incur costs (OpenAI API).
 - This runs entirely locally except for AI API calls.
+- The recorder writes WAV files directly - no encoding overhead during recording.